jieter/Leaflet-semicircle/README.md

 Leaflet-Semicircle.
 -------------------

 Adds simicircle functionality to L.Circle.
-Angles are difined like compass courses: 0 = north, 90 = east, etc. If the script is not included, Leaflet will draw full circles.
+Angles are defined like compass courses: 0 = north, 90 = east, etc. If the script is not included, Leaflet will just draw full circles.

 ## Provided methods ##
 <table>